eviltreehouse/exclaim/doc/exclaim.md

 *re-write to match new methodology*
-For situations where grouping messages into a logical context instead of a global context is preferable, e.g. a particular build test, you can register your client connection with an _iteration ID_ and all further messages sent via that connection instance will be stored and archived in its own separate compartment and archived accordingly (when archiving is enabled.)
+For situations where grouping messages into a logical context instead of a global context is preferable, e.g. a particular run test, you can register your messages with an _iteration ID_ and all further messages sent via that connection instance will be stored and archived in its own separate container and archived accordingly (when archiving is enabled.)
 Visually in the tool, it will make a subtle font separation as you go from iteration ID to iteration ID so you can easily compare output from two different iterations within the same context, for example.
 ```
 // All messages sent after this GET will be grouped into it until another one is requested.
 // As such, this feature is really only beneifical in its current state for doing
 // static and synchronous logging.
-GET /log/new_instance => {"success":true,id:"13fea41bca90"}
+msg=_your-message-data_&ctx=_your-context_&sid=_session_id_
 ```